By Steve & Tamami Laser

 *Honda internal figures

-News source and photos from Honda Motor Europe (Civic Type R information applies to models intended to be sold in Europe and is subject to change without notice.)
+News source, reproduced news release, and photos courtesy of Honda Motor Europe.
+Civic Type R information applies to models intended to be sold in Europe and is subject to change without notice.